Arpit9110/SY0_701/Domain 4.md

 - Analyse the threat .
 - Inform all users about the threat .
 - An organization should revise its security measures for every success phishing attack.

+### Frauds and Scams

+Fraud :  It is basically the wrongful or criminal deception that is intended to result in financial or personal gain for the attacker.
+One of the most common type of fraud that one